AllThingsLemon/lemonchain-docs/docs/Roles/Delegator/specifications.md

 #### 2. Delegate LEMX & lock for certain period

 By staking your tokens with a commitment to a lock-up period, even for the minimum duration, you'll receive higher rewards compared to not locking them.
-The lock-up period can vary from 12 days (the minimum) to 1,095 days (the maximum (~3 years)), with the reward rate increasing alongside the length of time you lock your LEMX.
+The lock-up period can vary from 12 days (the minimum) to 1,825 days (5 years max), with the reward rate increasing alongside the length of time you lock your LEMX.

 ### Unbonding Period